pragmarb/pragma-operation/README.md

 result.resource # => { pong: 'HELLO' }
 ```

-As you can see, an operation takes parameters as an input and returns:
+As you can see, an operation takes parameters as input and responds with:

 - an HTTP status code;
 - (optional) a resource (i.e. an object implementing `#to_json`).